matt-way/0x00/README.md

 ## What is this?

 Null is a new type of javascript IDE whose goal is to help you get your ideas to working code as fast as possible.
-It borrows elements from all sorts of different coding environments, but they key features are:
+It borrows elements from all sorts of different coding environments, but the key features are:

 - Code is data driven, responding to changes from other code blocks.
 - Code blocks have a persistent state, so you can change and run your code on the fly.